 CBD effects On Overall Mood

-CBD can help stabilize mood through a chain-like reaction.
+Studies suggest that CBD might manage mood stabilization through a chain-like reaction.
 Research has shown that CBD has an effect on levels of endocannabinoid anandamide.
 Anandamide is produced in the nervous system to stimulate serotonin in the brain.
 Serotonin is known to increase happiness and overall mood.
 The increase in serotonin can correspond to a feeling of wellbeing.
 At the end of the day it all comes back to the endocannabinoid system, and this is why it is so vital to keep your endocannabinoid system in equilibrium.

 CBD Effects On Specific Conditions

 Due to pending FDA regulations, no brand is allowed to say exactly what CBD can help with when it comes to specific conditions.
 We STRONGLY urge customers to stay away from companies that claim CBD can be your one cure to cancer, anxiety, arthritis and other similar conditions.
 Brands that make claims of this sort may simply be in the industry for short time gains and have questionable business principles.